konnenhannaford/MERN-Book-Search-Engine/README.md

 - NPM
 - REACT
 - GRAPHQL
-- HOWLER
-- CHAKRA
-- REACT-ICONS

 ---
 ### 3. Installation
-You can download the source code from [my Github repository](https://github.com/konnenhannaford/battle) and unzip the files to a location on your computer.
+You can download the source code from [my Github repository](https://github.com/konnenhannaford/Tech-Blog) and unzip the files to a location on your computer.

 ---